Special educational needs and disability (SEND)

 The Special Educational Needs that are provided for at Lodge Park Academy:

-- Social, Emotional and Mental Health (ADHD, AD, depression)
+- Social, Emotional and Mental Health (ADHD, ODD, Anxiety, Depression).

-Policies for identifying children and young people with SEN and assessing their needs.
+Strategies and procedures for identifying children and young people with SEND and assessing their needs.

-Arrangements for consulting parents of children with SEN and involving them in their Child’s Education
+Arrangements for consulting parents of children with SEND and involving them in their Child’s Education

 - Annual Reviews.

 - Option evenings.

 - Arranged meetings with (Pastoral team) Heads of Year/Form Tutor/Year Manager or SENDCo.

 - Parents are also requested to provide input into their child’s ‘Pupil Profile’